 - Basic Editing - Learn about the powerful VS Code editor.

 - Code Navigation - Move quickly through your source code.

 - Debugging - Debug your source code directly in the VS Code editor.

-If you'd like to getting something running quickly, try the Node.js runtime walkthrough which will have you debugging a Node.js web application with VS Code in minutes.
+If you'd like to get something running quickly, try the Node.js tutorial walkthrough that will have you debugging a Node.js web application with VS Code in minutes.

-A: On Linux and Windows, choose Help > About.
-On Mac, use Code > About Visual Studio Code.
+On Linux and Windows, choose Help > About.
+On macOS, use Code > About Visual Studio Code.

-Q: Why is VS Code saying my installation is corrupt?
+Why is VS Code saying my installation is Unsupported?

 VS Code has detected that some installation files have been modified, perhaps by an extension.
 Reinstalling VS Code will replace the affected files.
 See our FAQ topic for more details.

 How can I do a 'clean' uninstall of VS Code?